Types of ADCs: How They Work and What They’re Used For

 A key to delta-sigma’s success is that only the changes (delta) in values between consecutive samples are transmitted rather than the absolute values of the samples—this results in high transmission efficiency.

-Applications include precision digital multimeters (DMMs), high-end data acquisition and communication systems, and (as mentioned) professional audio.
+Applications include precision digital multimeters (DMM), high-end data acquisition and communication systems, and (as mentioned) professional audio.

 The concepts behind delta-sigma conversion

-To understand how delta-sigma conversion works, you’ll need to be familiar with the concepts of quantization noise, oversampling, digital filtering, and noise shaping.
+To understand how delta-sigma conversion works, you’ll need to be familiar with quantization noise, oversampling, digital filtering, and noise shaping.

 Quantization noise

-Quantization noise results from the process of digitizing an analog signal.
-It’s caused by the loss of information (distortion) that occurs when converting a continuous signal to a discrete form.
+Quantization noise results from digitizing an analog signal.
+It’s caused by the loss of information (distortion) that occurs when converting a continuous signal to a discrete (i.e., digital) form.

-The higher the bit-depth used for digitization, the lower the quantization noise due to the increased ‘granularity’ that a higher bit-depth allows.
+The higher the bit-depth used for digitization, the lower the quantization noise.
+This is due to the increased ‘granularity’ that a higher bit-depth allows.

 Oversampling

-Oversampling refers to using a higher sampling rate than necessary when digitizing a signal.
+Oversampling is using a higher sampling rate than necessary when digitizing a signal.

 Oversampling has the benefit of reducing the average quantization noise in the proximity (bandwidth) of a signal by spreading the noise energy over a wider frequency range than the Nyquist rate implies.
-This results in improving the relative energy between a digitized signal and its quantization noise, i.e., a higher signal-to-noise ratio or SNR.
+This results in more energy for the digitized signal relative to its quantization noise, i.e., a higher signal-to-noise ratio (SNR).

-Oversampling is usually done to a multiple of the Nyquist rate to maximize its benefits.
+Oversampling is usually done at a multiple of the Nyquist rate to maximize its benefits.

 Digital filtering